w3c/mediacapture-image/security-privacy-questionnaire.md

 [GETUSERMEDIA](https://www.w3.org/TR/mediacapture-streams/) might expose deviceID.
 This specification does not expose anything extra.

 ### 13. How does this specification distinguish between behavior in first-party and third-party contexts?
 Capabilities in the ImageCapture as an extension of GetUserMedia, are exposed only to a top-level browsing secure context.
 In addition, the page must be visible when the website updates camera pan, tilt, and zoom with applyConstraints(), otherwise it fails with SecurityError.
-Therefore ImageCapture can’t be used by third-party resources.
+Third-party access to `getUserMedia` is governed by the `camera` and `microphone` permissions policies.

 ### 14. How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?